Nitrate/Nitrate/README.rst

 been being used as the name in open source community all the time to this day.

 The project was hosted in fedorahosted.org at the very early age to build the community.
-The site had vaiours artifacts of Nitrate, including the source code, kinds of development and project management documentations, roadmaps, mailing list, etc. The source code was managed by SVN in the beginning.
+The site had various artifacts of Nitrate, including the source code, kinds of development and project management documentations, roadmaps, mailing list, etc. The source code was managed by SVN in the beginning.
 Along with more contributors started to contribute to Nitrate, the team decided to